top of page

 And we did, ensuring that Tony always had the featured spot he deserved.
 I changed the name slightly to Noir at a Bar and designed a logo worthy of the endeavor.
 After our first two readings in West Chester, Jay Kennedy, a board member for the Oxford Public Library, suggested doing an event associated with them.
 We agreed on it being a fundraiser of some sort, then worked out the details.

-We're back....but sadly, without Tony.
+Together, the Library and I have hosted five (ort has it been six?) fundraisers and published one book of original stories.
+Covid temporarily changed our scheduled readings and we're back....but sadly, without Tony.
 He passed in 2021.
-But he's as much a spirit in all this now as he ever was.
+However, he's as much a spirit in all this now as he ever was.
 If you listen closely, you might even be able to hear him in the background.
 I know I can.

 379017369.jpeg